Violin Concerto (Mendelssohn): Allegretto non troppo – Allegro molto vivace

 Following the second movement, there is a brief fourteen-bar transitional passage in E minor for solo violin and strings only.
 This leads into the lively and effervescent finale, the whole of which is in E major and whose opening is marked by a trumpet fanfare.
 This movement is in sonata rondo form with an opening theme requiring fast passage work from the soloist.
 The opening exposition leads into a brief second B major theme which is played by the soloist and builds to a series of rapidly ascending and descending arpeggios, reminiscent of the cadenza from the first movement.
 The orchestra then plays a variation of the opening melody, after which the music moves into a short development section in G major.
-The recapitulation is essentially similar to the exposition, apart from the addition of a counter-melody in the strings.
-The second theme is repeated, this time in the home key of E Major.
+The recapitulation is essentially similar to the exposition apart from the addition of a counter-melody in the strings.
+The second theme is repeated, but this time in the home key of E major.
 There is almost a small cadenza near the end of the movement when the woodwinds play the main tune against prolonged trills from the solo violin.
 The concerto then concludes with a frenetic coda.